AWegnerGitHub/awegnergithub.github.io-content/2019_01_23_review_sanic_framework_course.md

 ## Introduction

 At work we are starting to write version 2 of our API.
 As part of this new version, we're migrating from PHP to Python (hooray!).
 There are various technical reasons for this, but I am excited.
 My technical skills are much (*much*) better in Python.
-Part of this migration involved decided the framework we'd be using and after several internal discussions, we settled on [Sanic][1].
+Part of this migration involved deciding the framework we'd be using and after several internal discussions, we settled on [Sanic][1].
 The first line of the documentation reads:

 > Sanic is a Flask-like Python 3.5+ web server that’s written to go fast.

 Great!
 I used Flask at my previous job.
-To be clear, Sanic is not *based on* Flask, but it's API is *Flask-like*.
-Good enjoy to start with.
+To be clear, Sanic is not *based on* Flask, but its API is *Flask-like*.
+Good enough to start with.
 With the framework set, and previous experience with a similar framework, I wanted to go through how Sanic works.

 I turned to Udemy and the [Sanic - an asynchronous web framework for Pythonistas][2] course, created by Szabó Dániel Ernő.